I Tried Fenty's Plumping Lip Mask For A Week & My Lips Have Never Been Juicier

 Naturally, I had to put it to the test.

-I tend to get chapped lips all year round, which is especially frustrating in summer when it shouldn't be as bad.
-So I was keen to throw myself into the deep end to see if Fenty's promises are really true.
+I tend to get chapped lips all year round, so I was keen to throw myself into the deep end to see if Fenty's promises are really true.

 When you screw off the lid — unlike a pot where you stick your finger in — you actually dispense as much or little product as you want by twisting the base of the vessel.
 From day one, I committed to a pea-sized amount, which glided on nicely and didn't take too much time to work in.
 Unlike many lip plumping products, there was no noticeable tingling feeling on my lips.